rob-myers/rob-myers.github.io/articles/objective.md

 > Instead we'll build Game AI **interactively** using a browser-based terminal.
 Try copy-pasting the following script below:

 __TODO__ a meaningful example 🚧
+- nav demo + tty with `look`
+- user manually moves bots, and can write script manually or continually looking
+- can see: npcs, meta points

 <!-- ~~~
 myFunc() {